dgrijalva/jwt-go/README.md

 In short, it's a signed JSON object that does something useful (for example, authentication).
 It's commonly used for `Bearer` tokens in Oauth 2.
 A token is made of three parts, separated by `.`'s.
 The first two parts are JSON objects, that have been [base64url](http://tools.ietf.org/html/rfc4648) encoded.
 The last part is the signature, encoded the same way.

 The first part is called the header.
 It contains the necessary information for verifying the last part, the signature.
-A token header *typically* consists of two parts: the type of the token, which is JWT, and the hashing algorithm such as HMAC SHA256 or RSA. [(jwt.io)](https://jwt.io/introduction/)
+"A token header *typically* consists of two parts: the type of the token, which is JWT, and the hashing algorithm such as HMAC SHA256 or RSA." [(jwt.io)](https://jwt.io/introduction/)

 The part in the middle is the interesting bit.
 It's called the Claims and contains the actual stuff you care about.
 Such as user id and expiration time.
 Claims are implemented as a map where you are free to add whatever keys and values you need (although there are conventions for choosing keys).
 Refer to [the RFC](http://self-issued.info/docs/draft-jones-json-web-token.html) for information about reserved keys and the proper way to add your own.